hudsonrio/hudsonrio.github.io/_posts/2016-7-21-Netflix_Recommendations.md

 ![Feature Importance ](https://raw.githubusercontent.com/hudsonrio/hudsonrio.github.io/master/images/blog%20posts/images_proj6/feature_importance.png?raw=true)

-I actually re-ran the same model without imdb_rating, to see what would happen, but the same features crept to the top.
+I re-ran the same model without imdb_rating, to see what would happen, but the same features crept to the top.
 It is clear that imdb_rating and other various scoring mechanisms are collinear, which is why imdb_rating accounted for the majority of the model's predictive value.
 On the decision tree model excluding the imdb metric, tomato_rating became the most important feature with a relative importance of .50.

 The two groups of non-aggregated score features (e.g. excluding IMDB rating) which stood out in the analysis where: